top of page

 chat-with-marc3.gif

-Chat with Marc about... architecture, creative ideas, design, drawing, digital technology, school projects, assessments, university and your future architect career on Instagram, WhatsApp, Signal, Gmail, Zoom, Google Meet, Discord, Google Drive and Dropbox.
+Chat with Marc on Instagram, WhatsApp, Signal, Gmail, Zoom, Google Meet, Discord, Google Drive and Dropbox.

 dm-chat.gif

-Direct message chat with Marc on Instagram, WhatsApp, Signal or Gmail.
+Architecture education on your phone.
+Direct message chat with Marc on Instagram, WhatsApp or Signal.
 Ask questions and share images of your ideas, drawings, designs or other architecture related stuff for my chat feedback.

 video-chat.gif